kristinbranson/notes/LLMNotes.md

 *BERT-large* has $L = 24$ encoder blocks, hidden size $H = 1024$, $A = 16$ attention heads, fully-connected factor $F=4$.
 The number of parameters, excluding the embedding and generator layers, is
 $L [(4+2F)H^2 + (3A + F + 5)H]$ = 303 million parameters.

+**ELECTRA** discriminator has the same model architecture as BERT-Base.
+The generator used for corrupting has a smaller width layers.

 ### Decoder-only models

 Decoder-only models were proposed in [Generating Wikipedia by summarizing long sequences](https://arxiv.org/pdf/1801.10198.pdf).
 These tend to do conditional text generation, with a prompt input to the network first.